tdcmeehan/tdcmeehan.github.io/_includes/resume.md

   : Experience with view design, user experience and testing initiatives.
 Bridging together product, user experience, and engineering to develop the best overall user experiences.

 * Middle Tier
-  : Experience optimizing and designing service endpoints.
+  : Experience optimizing and designing service endpoints, and quickly developing high quality, performant, easy to understand microservices with appropriate abstractions.

 * Infrastructure
   : Experience developing holistic, top-to-bottom solutions in infrastructure, creating pipelines and frameworks which enable front end teams to serve data quicker and cheaper.